stevetolvaj/SimpleTunes/README.md

 -You can now also shuffle through the songs if playing a folder

-- The user can click the repeat button to repeat the current song playing or click it again to repeat the whole folder when it's finished
+-The user can click the repeat button to repeat the folder if in folder mode, or click it again to repeat the current song playing

--Changing UI coming soon!

 -To listen to a different downloaded mp3 file or repeat the song just click on the song button at the top left once again!